-Your Step-By-Step Guide To Working With A Travel Healthcare Recruiter
+Your Step-By-Step Guide To Working With A Travel Therapy Recruiter

 1. Plan Ahead and Do Your Research

-2. Communicate Your Preferences For Travel Healthcare Contracts
+2. Communicate Your Preferences For Travel Therapy Contracts

 bigstock-Happy-Self-Employed-Having-A-V-316648285-jpg